terr4m/terraform-provider-shell/docs/resources/script.md

 ### Required

 - `os_commands` (Attributes Map) A map of commands to run as part of the Terraform lifecycle where the map key is the `GOOS` value or `default`; `default` must be provided. (see [below for nested schema](#nestedatt--os_commands))
+- `output_drift` (Boolean) This is used by the provider to manage the output state and must always be set to false.

 ### Optional

 - `environment` (Map of String) The environment variables to set when executing commands; to be combined with the OS environment and the provider environment.
 - `inputs` (Dynamic) Inputs to be made available to the script; these can be accessed as JSON via the `TF_SCRIPT_INPUTS` environment variable.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
+- `triggers` (Dynamic) Allows specifying values that trigger resource replacement when changed.
 - `working_directory` (String) The working directory to use when executing the commands; this will default to the _Terraform_ working directory.

 ### Read-Only